captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Do you mean that in a factual way, or a lesbian way?
-(Halfbeat.)
+(Half-beat.)
 ---
 ## ROBYN:
 I think I need you to make the distinction for me.
 ---
 ## SHARON:
-Sony.
-I'm sorry.
-I said it all wrong.
+Sorry I'm sorry I said it all wrong.
 I just meant
 Like, there's a way a man would say to me: you're pretty.
 And that would mean I was actually pretty.
 And there's a way a woman - a straight woman, I guess
 - would say that to me.
+34
 And it would mean that she felt sorry for me.
 And I don't really know what it means when a lesbian person says that to me because I haven't ever really known any lesbian people before, except for -
 ---
 ## ROBYN: